People's Power Party (Singapore): 2015: Formation and first election contest

-The PPP was formed by politician Goh Meng Seng on 16 July 2015 just a few months prior to the election held that year.
-He advocated a governance system based on Sun Yat-sen's principles of the Separation of Five Powers.
-Goh had previously served as a member of the Worker's Party (WP) and National Solidarity Party (NSP), in 2006 and 2011, respectively.
-In the aftermath of the 2011 election, Goh resigned from NSP's Secretary General position, and relinquished his party membership.
+The PPP was formed by politician Goh Meng Seng in July 2015, a few months prior to the general election that year.
+He had contested Aljunied Group Representation Constituency (GRC) in 2006 for the Workers' Party (WP) and Tampines GRC in 2011 for the National Solidarity Party (NSP).
+In the aftermath of the 2011 general election, he resigned as NSP secretary-general and relinquished his party membership.